Dre-2023/WIT_Data-Science-2023/README.md

 7. **Year:**
    - **Derived Feature:** Extracted from the 'Date Rptd' column, representing the year.

 These variables are used for feature engineering, model training, and evaluation in the provided machine learning code.
-If you have any specific questions or if there's anything else you'd like to know or modify in the code, please let me know!
 IV. **Data Preparation**
    A. Data munging techniques for LA crime data
       1. Handling missing values